Let's Bring Your Piano Playing to the Next Level

 Goals Piano Fantasy has in mind for you

-My Piano Story
+My Piano Journey

 My name is Lars Nelissen (Lars Nelissen van Gasselt, the long version), and I am the founder of Piano Fantasy.
 Let me tell you my story.

 As a child, I loved being creative in drawing and painting.
 I grew up in a fisherman’s family, and being outside in the countryside where I grew up near the water was most common for me.
 I used to collect little bugs and fish and kept them to investigate.
 Everyone said I’d become a biologist or something in that direction.
 No one in my family played music, yet we listened to music of course.
-Lars nelissen child at christmas tree

 When I was about twelve years old, I asked to learn the piano, but my parents didn’t take it seriously.
 At the time, I was a fan of Queen, and I wanted to play piano like Freddie Mercury.
 For two years, I kept asking until my parents bought me a keyboard and took me to keyboard lessons.